AutomatedLab/AutomatedLab/Help/Wiki/Basic/createnewlab.md

 ```

 - **New-LabDefinition** Parameters
-  - **Name**: The name if the lab to create.
+  - **Name**: The name of the lab to create.
 The name must be unique.
   - **DefaultVirtualizationEngine**: HyperV for local deployments or Azure to deploy into the cloud.
   - **VmPath**: This is where AL creates the virtual machines.
 If this path is not defined AL will choose the fastest drive by trying not to use the system drive and create a folder there names "AutomatedLab-VMs".